telerik/xamarin-forms-docs/controls/calendar/calendar-appointments.md

 ## Appointment Template

-With R3 2019 Release of Telerik UI for Xamarin RadCalendar control provides the option to apply a **ContemtTemplate** to the **Appointments** for **DayView** and **MultiDayView**.
+With R3 2019 Release of Telerik UI for Xamarin RadCalendar control provides the option to apply a **ContentTemplate** to the **Appointments** for **DayView** and **MultiDayView**.
 You could easily set a Template or TemplateSelector to the appontments through the **AppointmentContentTemplate** property of the DayViewSettings or MultiDaySettings.

 * **AppointmentContentTemplate** (*DataTemplate*): Defies the DataTemplate of the Appointment based on the data object.